richjansen/mailer-service/README.md

 #### Mailer API

 When hitting "/api/sendmail" a test e-mail will be send to the test user.
-This service will use first Sendgrid and if it fails, it will use the fallback service of Mailjet.
+This service will use first SendGrid and if it fails, it will use the fallback service of Mailjet.

 All e-mail sending actions are queued (with 10 secs delay).
 After receiving a response of the third party e-mail services a event is fired which will trigger a listener.
 This listener is calling a